Cortisol urine test

 A 24-hour urine sample is needed.
 You will need to

-Because cortisol level rises and falls throughout the day, the test may need to be done three or more separate times to get a more accurate picture of average cortisol production.
+Because cortisol production by the adrenal gland can vary, the test may need to be done three or more separate times to get a more accurate picture of average cortisol production.